Prescott Grant Program FAQs

-If you are applying as an eligible researcher, but not independently authorized under authorized under Sections 112(c) or 109(h) of the MMPA, or the National Contingency Plan for Response to Marine Mammal Unusual Mortality Events, you can only receive one award for the fiscal year.
+If you are applying as an eligible researcher, but not independently authorized under authorized under Sections 112(c) or 109(h) of the MMPA, you can only receive one award for the fiscal year.

 Q: On Standard Form 424, Number 2: What type of application is it?
 Is it still a "new" application if I am continuing activities from a previous Prescott grant?

 A: All Prescott awards are considered "new" even if the work is a continuation of previously funded work.
 Each application is reviewed through the entire competitive process each year, and so the applications are "new."